-These financial statements incorporate the financial statements of Amerigo and the entities controlled by Amerigo (Note 19).
+The financial statements of the Company consolidate the accounts of Amerigo and the entities controlled by Amerigo (Note 19).
 The Company controls an entity when it is exposed to, or has rights to, variable returns from its involvement with the entity and can affect those returns through its power over the entity.
-The financial statements of subsidiaries are included in the financial statements from the date that control commences until the date that control ceases.
+Subsidiaries are consolidated in the financial statements from the date that control commences until the date that control ceases.
 All intercompany transactions and balances have been eliminated.
 Amerigo's principal operating subsidiary is MVC (100% owned, Chile).